VeReMi-dataset/VeReMi-NextGen/Documentation/Evaltuation/Results/README.md

 # Results

-Documentation of all metrics used and results regarding the creation and evaluation of the VeReMi NextGen Dataset.
+Documentation of all metrics used and results collected regarding the creation and evaluation of the VeReMi NextGen Dataset.

 ## Metrics